 The Watertown Housing Authority (WHA) is the only public housing authority in the City of Watertown.
 The WHA was consulted in the development of the Consolidated Plan and provided data on tenant characteristics, waiting lists, notable deficiencies and unmet needs.
 This information was incorporated into the Consolidated Plan.
 Lewis County Opportunities administers the Housing Choice Voucher Program in the City and was also consulted while developing the Consolidated Plan and provided important information regarding the HCV program, number of households assisted, waiting lists and shortfalls in capacity.
-Both of the agencies were also contacted and were asked to provide input in the development of the 2019 Annual Action Plan.
+Both of the agencies were also contacted and were asked to provide input in the development of the 2020 Annual Action Plan.

 Input from private and governmental health, mental health and service agencies were also sought through our outreach efforts described in the introduction.
 In addition, input was obtained as the City consulted with the Points North Housing Coalition (PNHC) which serves as the Continuum of Care for the City and Jefferson County.
 PNHC is comprised of a broad range of members including representatives from housing and health providers and mental health and service agencies.
-Staff has continued to attend quarterly meetings of PNHC and has joined the Point In Time (PIT).
-The PIT Committee holds a monthly meeting via conference call and City Staff has regularly participated in these meetings, gaining valuable information and knowledge that will help in the development of this plan.
-Staff also served on the Strategic Planning Committee which recently concluded after the completion of a three year plan to identify the goals and objectives of the Coalition.
+Staff has continued to attend quarterly meetings of PNHC and is a member of the Operations Committee, which has oversight of the Point in Time count.
+The Operations Committee holds a monthly meeting via conference call and City Staff has regularly participated in these meetings, gaining valuable information and knowledge that helped in developing this Annual Action plan.